neilchetna/planner-webapp/README.md

 ### Prerequisites

 - Ensure you have Node.js and npm installed.
 You can download them from [Node.js official website](https://nodejs.org/).
-- Additionally install [pnpm](https://pnpm.io/) for installing frontend
+- Additionally install [pnpm](https://pnpm.io/).
+Package Manager of choice for installing frontend deps.
 - Ensure you have Go installed.
 You can download it from [Go official website](https://golang.org/).
 - Ensure you also have [docker-desktop](https://www.docker.com/products/docker-desktop/) to run a database instance.
 - To run the dev environment using makefile you will also need [GNU Make](https://www.gnu.org/software/make/).
 If you don't have it you can manually run commands from the makefile